Alkhayal7/Femojies/README.md

 # F$@# Emoji

-Removes all emojis from text files.
+Removes all emojis from files.

 ## Usage